 “If you train hard, you’ll not only be hard, you’ll be hard to beat.”–Herschel Walker

 Well when looking closely at a sport environment as a strength coach all I see are athletes trying to create stability in an unstable environment.
 Think about this for a second.
 This is what sport is all about.
-It’s about an athlete trying to overcome the opposition by outworking the opposition through being better able to control their physical movement and physical execution better than their opposition.
-The point of this is that this all takes effort and effort means work… and work equates to stress and fatigue.
+It’s about an athlete trying to overcome the opposition by outworking the opposition.
+This is done through being able to control their physical movement better than than everyone else.
+The point of this is that this all takes effort.
+At te end of the day effort means work… and work equates to stress and fatigue.

 If you’re a coach or trainer you understand this, but I think most average folks don’t think about the fact that nerves innervate muscles.
-Nerves fire and direct muscles to contract and how to function.
+Nerves fire and direct muscles to contract and function.

-I tell my students all the time that being able to squat 500 or 600 lbs. is impressive, but if the only movement you’re capable of is a 500 or 600 lb. squat then you’ll be suited just fine for a powerlifting meet, but what about the need to run, jump, and maneuver around obstacles?
+I tell my students all the time that being able to squat 500 or 600 lbs. is impressive, but if the only movement you’re capable of is a 500 or 600 lb. squat then you’ll be suited just fine for a powerlifting meet.
+However what about the need to run, jump, and maneuver around obstacles?

-Stimulating the nervous system is the key to increasing your level of physical preparedness and this is why the dynamic nature of kettlebells, medicine balls, and the usual battery of body weight calisthenics can be so effective for your training.
+Stimulating your nervous system is the key to increasing your level of physical preparedness.
+So this is why the dynamic nature of kettlebells, medicine balls, and the usual battery of body weight calisthenics can be so effective for your training.

 Standard 30 yard Sprint:

 High Knees Run In Place (Sprint Variation):

 Addressing Your Energy Systems